-Our first contact will be over email.
-You send us your resume (ideally with links to your portfolio) and we’ll get the process going.
-These questions make sure we don’t waste each other’s time by uncovering showstoppers that would prevent us from working together.
+Take a look at our Open Positions.
+You’ll send us your résumé (ideally with links to your portfolio), answer some initial questions, and we’ll get the process going.
+Our initial questions are designed to make sure we don’t waste each other’s time by uncovering deal-breakers that would prevent us from working together.

-The next step is a one hour interview – often on-campus for students or over the phone for experienced people.
-We’ll mostly talk about you – what you’ve done, what gets you out of bed in the morning, and what your aspirations are.
-There’s no sales pitch here - we’re happy to talk about any part of SEP that helps you figure out if we should be working together.
+The next step is a one hour exploration, mostly focused on you – what you’ve done, what gets you out of bed in the morning, and what your aspirations are.
+This might be an interview on campus, a phone call, an interactive technical experience, or some combination.
+You won’t get a sales pitch here, but we’re happy to talk about any part of SEP that helps you figure out if we’re a good fit.